 Undergraduate A normal undergraduate study load is 16-17 units, including all work for which the student is registered in schools of this University or elsewhere.
 Students of exceptional ability may register for additional units with the consent of the dean.
-A student carrying a minimum of 12 units is considered a fulltime student.
+A student carrying a minimum of 12 units is considered a full-time student.

-Graduate The normal load for a fulltime graduate student is 12 units.
-A graduate student carrying 8 units or more is considered a fulltime student.
-Student teacher For the student teacher, a course load of 12-14 units is the recommended maximum.
+Graduate The normal load for a full-time graduate student is 12 units.
+A graduate student carrying 8 units or more is considered a full-time student.

+Student teacher The directed teaching experience is considered a full academic load.
+A student will be allowed to take an additional course only in exceptional cases and by permission of the director of student teaching.
 Concurrent enrollment Correspondence, extension, independent study, or other concurrent registration constitutes part of the study load and is permitted only in extraordinary circumstances.
-Credit for such coursework is accepted only if petition to the dean is made and consent given in advance of enrollment.
+Credit for such course work is accepted only if petition to the dean is made and consent given in advance of enrollment.